-Jamie specialises in providing advice to individuals, families and their business interests, both in Scotland and England.
+Jamie is head of the Land and Rural Businesses Group at Saffery and specialises in providing advice to individuals, families and their business interests, both in Scotland and England.

 Jamie is married with three children and lives on a farm near Haddington just outside Edinburgh.
 At weekends he enjoys hillwalking, tennis, field sports and occasional trumpet playing.